oracle/truffleruby/doc/contributor/using-intellij.md

     generated with `jt idea`.

 To format the source code use the usual idea shortcut for formatting the file.
-If imports are not being optimised as well, use idea action "Show Reformat File Dialog" and make sure the checkbox "Optimize imports" is checked.
+If imports are not being optimised as well, use idea action `Show Reformat File Dialog` and make sure the checkbox `Optimize imports` is checked.

 ### Install Ruby and Python plugins